Air Conditioner Repair Checklist

 - Turn off power fully at the breaker or outdoor device.

 - Clear greenery waste around the AC.
 Once you’ve gotten rid of bigger clutter within a two-foot space, you can use a paint brush or vacuum to slowly remove dust from the equipment’s fins.
-Kinked fins can also impact effectiveness, so you can attempt to straighten them with a small knife.
+Kinked fins can also impact effectiveness.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Make sure to avoid getting liquid on the fan motor.